Exploring Downtown Juneau

 With water on one side and mountains the other, downtown Juneau is both scenic and compact.
 To get acquainted, pick up a map at a number of locations including the airport, Marine Park visitor information kiosk, cruise ship terminal welcome center, or Auke Bay ferry terminal.
 Cruise ships dock right downtown where you’ll see a number of memorial statues including one commemorating Patsy Ann, a stray dog who greeted ships here in the 1930s.
 Juneau has a long history of hospitality.

 As you make your way from the harbor, you’ll notice dozens of shops selling souvenirs, native art, and jewelry.
 If you want to buy something uniquely Juneau, visit one of many art galleries on South Franklin, including Juneau Artists Gallery which offers jewelry, prints, pottery, drawings and other work.
 For Native Alaskan jewelry visit Caribou Crossings or The Jewel Box.
-There is also great shopping at Mendenhall Valley Shopping District.
+There is also great shopping in the Mendenhall Valley.
 Check out the local art around town and take a walk to see numerous sculptures and carved totem poles.

 If exploring has made you thirsty, downtown Juneau is home to about 30 saloons, many with a rich history.
 Enjoy a pint at Gold Rush-era Red Dog Saloon or the Alaskan Hotel & Bar.
 On Front Street, you can visit Juneau’s first saloon, Imperial Bar, which was built in 1890 and still features a pressed tin ceiling from more than a century ago.
 Enjoy beer tastings and tours at the more modern Alaskan Brewery Company where the state’s popular Alaskan Amber is made.